lobocv/blog/content/posts/richer_golang_errors/index.md

 HTTP specifications.

-> **Problem 3: Abstracting errors from third party dependencies is manually intensive.**
+> **Problem 3: Abstracting and propagating errors from third party dependencies is manually intensive.**

 ### Not all errors are bad